knguyenngo/admin_dashboard/README.md

 [Live Dashboard](https://rvacfdash.streamlit.app/)

 ## Overview
-Internal admin dashboard for monitoring operational data from community fridges across Richmond, VA.
-Built to support reliability, maintenance, and data-driven decision making for a community food access initiative.
+Internal admin dashboard that acts as the visibility layer for the RVA Community Fridges system.
+It aggregates sensor data from fridges across Richmond, VA and presents it in a clear, centralized interface used to monitor operations and support ongoing maintenance.

 ## What It Does
 - Visualizes real-time and historical fridge telemetry